greg-raven/Impeachment-Chronicles/_posts/2024-05-20-cohen-stole-from-trump.md

 The charges stem from internal Trump Organization records where payments to Cohen were marked as legal expenses.
 Prosecutors say they were really reimbursements for the payment to Ms Daniels to keep her from going public before the 2016 election with claims of a sexual encounter with Mr Trump.

-It is the first criminal trial of a former US president.
+It is the first criminal trial of a former U.S. president.

 **Cohen accused of revenge campaign**